Skip to main content

 • Keyword Search Refinements

-• Search redirects
+• Search Redirects

-The Search Index
+Update a Search Index

-What’s the Search Index Update Process?
+When to Rebuild the Search Index

 Check Catalog Size Versus Search Speed